 In addition, Baidu has launched an open platform that allows enterprise developers to build blockchain-based applications focusing on areas of digital billing and bank credit management.

-Insurance giant AIA Group has implemented blockchain technology and in the process launched the first blockchain enabled Bancassurance.
+One of the finance companies using blockchain is AIA Group.
+In reality, it has implemented blockchain technology and in the process launched the first blockchain-enabled Bancassurance.
 The solution will make it easy for the company and its bank partners to share policy data as well as documentation on a real-time basis.
 The solution should also lead to increased transparency as well as reduced processing times

-Vitana is an example of blockchain implementation platform that seeks to address the needs of one in five expectant women in Singapore.
-By implementing a blockchain solution, Metlife will be able to connect customer’s electronic medical records in real time and issue policies within minutes.
+Vitana is an example of a blockchain implementation platform that seeks to address the needs of one in five expectant women in Singapore.
+By implementing a blockchain solution, Metlife will be able to connect customer’s electronic medical records in real-time and issue policies within minutes.

 The solution will also issue automatic payout upon diagnosis without the need of people making claims.